 Decentralized Finance is behind the rapid interest and growth of cryptocurrency and is underpinned by blockchain technology.
 Malta has highly regulated banks and financial services but there is no real movement in this area.

-Using crypto in Malta
+Spending Bitcoin in Malta

-Malta doesn’t officially recognize cryptocurrencies as legal tender, however, there are lots of places to spend it including restaurants, cabs, some estate agents, workspaces and sports centers – you could even get your tattoos done using crypto.
+Malta doesn’t officially recognize cryptocurrencies as legal tender, however, there are lots of places to spend it including restaurants, cabs, some estate agents, workspaces, and sports centers – you could even get your tattoos done using crypto.

 As we’ve said above there are no gift taxes in Malta but you’ll need to take advice on your overall tax position.

 Leading global exchanges all operate within the country and are subject to The Virtual Financial Assets Act (VFA) which was one of the first pieces of legislation to establish a regulatory position for crypto exchanges, wallet advisers, and other crypto service providers.
 Such crypto services are also obliged to register with another act, The Innovative Technology Arrangements, and Services Act.
 It is the Malta Digital Innovation Authority that creates crypto strategy and policy going forward.
 With no particular new legislation on the horizon, it is The Malta Financial Services Authority (there are lots of authorities in Malta) that actively monitors crypto businesses and any risks associated with them.

 Overseas exchanges all have their own protection strategies against fraud but they are by no means consistent so you need to do your homework on the exchange that you choose.
 This involves looking at its record against hacking and also you may want to check about the levels and scope of the insurance it carries.
 Customer support is also another area you could look at.